LenShustek/Eudora_fix_mbx/README.txt

 The program returns the following values, which can be tested as %ERRORLEVEL% in a batch file:
-   0 no errors, and changes were made to the mailbox or table-of-contents file 1 no errors, and no changes were made to either file 8 a serious error occurred which has been described in the log and on the console
+   0 no errors, and changes were made to the mailbox or table-of-contents file 1 no errors, and no changes were made to either file 8 a serious error occurred but no changes were made to either file 12 a serious error occurred and changes might have been made to one of the files

 I don't guarantee this will work well for you, so be sure to keep backups of the MBX and TOC files in case you don't like what it did!